FireworksProject/corkboard-blog/content/8_easy_steps_to_get_more_twitter_followers.md

 - [Reddit] is great for finding content.
 But [subreddits] will help you distill the content you want.
 - [Quora] will get answers to questions your audience has.
-- [Monitter] makes it easy to find and organize Twiiter hashtags for content your audience wants.
+- [Monitter] makes it easy to find and organize Twitter hashtags for content your audience wants.
 - [WeFollow] is a decent way to find authorities to follow who produce content for your audience.

-There are upteen different way to do this, but the above is a start.
+There are umpteen different way to do this, but the above is a start.
 For example you could find blogs that your audience will love and any other content the Googles can pull up for you.
 If you happen to be an actual authority on what you're tweeting about, create a blog and tweet your own material.
 Just